-Addiction is an extremely hellacious condition for an individual to be burdened with.
+Addiction is an incredibly hellacious condition for an individual to have to endure.
 Unfortunately, the struggling individual is not the only person that is affected in the course of addiction.
 Those that surround them, such as friends, family, and other loved ones are also burdened in a multitude of ways by the person’s addiction.
 While loving and caring for the addicted individual, family members can very quickly become what is called addiction enablers.

 In reality, some of those around an addict can become quite ingrained in their struggle.
 All of their attention becomes fixated upon helping, caring for, and seeing to the needs of the addict.
 They can begin to neglect many things in their own life simply because they become so heavily caught up in the wave of their loved one’s addiction.
 But, in the course of this, they begin to coddle and over-care for the person, including paying their bills, fixing their mistakes, covering for them, and ignoring them lying and stealing from the loved one.
 Over-caring is what addiction enablers do.

-Unfortunately, enabling is far too common in the course of addiction.
-Family members want to help their loved one, and yet they end up going about it in the completely wrong way.
-And, while they may think that they are helping, they are in reality further contributing to the situation.
-For instance, an addict that runs up a huge tab with their dealer, and then goes to their loved one for assistance.
-The loved one may say they will pay the bill so that the person can discontinue their behavior and seek treatment, but in reality, this just frees up the debt so the person can get more.
+Unfortunately, enabling is far too common in the course of dependency.
+Family members want to help their loved one, and yet they end up going about it in completely the wrong way.
+And, while addiction enablers may think that they are helping, they are in reality further contributing to the situation.
+For instance, an addict runs up a huge tab with their dealer and then goes to their loved one for assistance.
+The loved one may say they will pay the bill so that the person can discontinue their behavior and seek treatment.
+However, in reality, this just frees up the debt so the individual can get more drugs.
 They will do this as many times as they can, often with the loved one continuing to pay with the stipulation of “this is the last time.”

 How to Help an Enabler

-- Offer Better Ways to Help – As mentioned above, an enabler may feel that they are letting the addict down by ceasing to help them, but there are better ways to actually help them.
+- Offer Better Ways to Help – As mentioned above, an enabler may feel that they are letting the addict down by ceasing to support them, but there are better ways actually to help.
 There are various words of encouragement for addicts that could be used, or they could talk to the person about seeking treatment.

 - Support Groups – There are support groups for the loved ones of addicts that could be extremely helpful to these individuals.
 The most prominent ones being Al-Anon and Nar-Anon.
 Those in these groups may be able to offer advice as to how to avoid enabling and why it is not ideal.